reichlab/decisions/project-posters/hub-dashboard.md

  - orchestration: a GitHub app can be written with probot and hosted on glitch.io for free (up to 1000 hours per month)

 ### What do we need to answer?
+For orchestration, what are the trade-offs in terms of features vs engineering complexity and maintainability for solutions based on GitHub workflows distributed to hub administrators and a GitHub app that controls centralized GitHub workflows?
+What value do we place on these trade offs?

 TODO: evaluations-related.